 Our Yoga instructor Shri K. Ramachandran, is well-versed in all forms and styles of Yoga originating from the different, established Schools of Yoga.
 He will devise, define, and design individualized Yoga therapies best-suited for you which will help and benefit you individually.

-If you would like to rejuvenate in Ayuryogashram with a round of Yoga and meditation package, then the Kerala Ayurveda wellness center, Ayuryogashram has devised two different packages exclusively oriented towards Yoga and Meditation therapies and you can opt for either package and understand what Yoga and Meditation is all about.
+If you would like to rejuvenate in Ayuryogashram with a round of Yoga and meditation package, then the Kerala Ayurveda wellness center, Ayuryogashram has devised two different packages exclusively oriented towards Yoga and Meditation therapies and you can opt for either package and understand what Yoga therapy in Kerala and Meditation is all about.

 THE PACKAGE INCLUDES PICKUP / DROP FROM/TO KOCHI AIRPORT PLUS ACCOMMODATION AND FOOD ON SINGLE OCCUPANCY AND ALSO ON A TWIN-SHARING BASIS PER PERSON.